kar43/disagreement-detection/README.md

-# News Disagreement Detection: Aligning facts and feelings with hierarchical multitask learning
+# Hierarchical Multitask Learning for Detecting News Content and Emotion Disagreements

  This project addresses the issue of automated news disagreement detection by introducing a method to compare texts for alignment or divergence.
  The approach allows to compare news contents from different sources, aligning titles with article content, and identifying fake news through